MgHtinLynn/mghtinlynn.github.io/pages/about.md

 Since fall 2022, Lynn is part-time final-year student in <a href="https://www.test02.nccedu.com/qualification/bsc-hons-business-information-technology">B.Sc (Hons:) Business IT </a> University of Greenwich in UK.
 <br>

-Prior to that, he worked during over seven year as a full time software engineer when he drop-out from university in 2014 with a bachelor's degree Diploma In Computing.
-Then 2021 he is trying return back to attend the university and received the trophy bachelor Degree B.Sc (Hons:) Business IT in 2023 March.
+Prior to that, Lynn has been a part-time final-year student in the B.Sc.
+(Hons.)
+Business IT programme at the University of Greenwich, UK, Myanmar campus since the fall of 2022.
+He worked for over seven years as a full-time software engineer before dropping out of university in 2014 with a bachelor's degree in computing.
+In March 2021, he attempts to return to university and receives the trophy for his bachelor's degree, a B.Sc. (hons.) in business information technology.

 </p>

 <h2 class="dark:text-stone-200">Work Experience</h2>
 <div>
-  {% for experience in site.workExperences %}
+  {% for experience in site.experiences %}
     <div>
   <h4><a class="!mb-0" href="{{ experience.link }}" class="dark:text-stone-300" target="_blank">{{ experience.title }}</a></h4>
   <p class="text-md text-stone-500 dark:text-stone-300 !mt-0">{{ experience.description }}</p>